 Speaking up at the wrong time or in the wrong way can get us in trouble.
 Yeshua warns us to be careful when conversing with the world: “Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.”
 (Mt 7:6) Looking at His life helps us get what He’s saying.

 God exhorts us to “be swift to hear, slow to speak.”
-(Ja 1:19) Truth is constantly bubbling over all around us, offering life and nourishment to anyone who’s sincerely interested.
-We must not strive to make our point (2Ti 2:24-6); listen well and prayerfully weigh any verbal response.
+(Ja 1:19) Truth is constantly bubbling over all around us (Ro 1:19-20), offering life and nourishment to anyone who’s sincerely interested.
+We must not strive to make our point, but offer truth in meekness (2Ti 2:24-6); listen well and prayerfully weigh any verbal response.
 Unless we’re engaged with a humble truth-seeker, it’s likely better to pray than to reason.